Posted on February 10, 2017 in Blog

 Rooflights and roof windows are both popular choices for bringing natural daylight into a property, and rooflights can also provide a variety of other benefits, such as natural ventilation and access to roof terraces.

-When selecting a rooflight or roof window, there are several specification considerations to think about – and one factor that could play an important part in your decision is the pitch of the roof.
+When selecting a roof windows or rooflights for pitched roofs, there are several specification considerations to think about – and one factor that could play an important part in your decision is the pitch of the roof.

 Roof pitch affects drainage, determines how the units should be installed and even what type of products you can use.
 Below, we explain the different requirements for rooflights and roof windows; this should help you to decide which product is most appropriate for your project.